 • Flour tortillas: Use 10-inch sized tortillas.
 These larger tortillas work great for this make ahead appetizer.

-🔪 How to Make Crab Pinwheels
+How To Make Crab Pinwheels

 Step 1: Make the Crab and Cream Cheese Mixture